-The ceilidh for Burns Baby Burns will be brought to you by the Ceilidh Liberation Front, London’s most radical and most colourful ceilidh band.
 Subverting the lore of the ceilidh with their energetic new regime, they breathe vigour and vitality into traditional dancing, whilst honouring its roots and traditions.
 No prior dancing knowledge (or apparent skill) is needed – every dance will be instructed.

 For 2018 Burns Baby Burns moves to York Hall.
 It’s a short hop from Bethnal Green or Cambridge Heath stations to this grand old building.
 Dating back to 1929, it befits the stately grandeur one of the UK’s largest and most extravagant Burns Night celebrations.

-Burns Night celebrates the life and work of legendary Scottish poet Robert ‘Rabbie’ Burns through feasting, literature, and dance.
-The events take place on or around his birthday (25th January) and have become synonymous with high revelry and wild good times.
+Burns Night celebrates the life and work of legendary Scottish bard Robert ‘Rabbie’ Burns through feasting, literature, and dance.
+The ‘suppers’ take place on or around his birthday (25th January) and have become synonymous with revelry, ceremony, prose and wild good times.

-Each year at the end of January, Burns suppers are held on all around the world, replete with whisky, tartan, haggis, and ceilidh dancing, plus readings of Rabbie’s songs and poems.
+Each year at the end of January, Burns Suppers are held around the world, replete with whisky, tartan, haggis, and ceilidh dancing, plus readings of Burns’ songs and poetry.
 Over the years Burns has established a cult following, from which specific customs and rituals have evolved, many of which we observe at Burns Baby Burns, although always with our own twist!